rcln/Neoveille/README.md

    - TreeTaggerParserOfTexts.java : finds the pos-tags and lemma for French, Polish, Russian, Chinese and Portugese texts

+   - ParserOfTexts.java : it encodes the corpora in order to be compatible with IMS Corpus Bench, concatenates several                             text files and contains an abstract method, which is implemeted by ILSPParserOfTexts, MorphoDitaParserOfTexts and TreeTaggerParserOfTexts classes.

+   - Main.java :

 2. Tools

  For using this code, you need to install the following software tools: